 We position the Capital score at a1, one notch below the initial score of aa3.
-The score reflects the bank's sound and increasing solvency metrics represented by a tangible common equity (TCE) ratio of 15.3% as of year-end 2017, up from 13.8% a year earlier.
-Moreover, it also reflects vulnerabilities in capitalisation resulting from RLB Vorarlberg's participations that are counterbalanced by additional reserves.
+The score reflects the bank's sound and increasing solvency metrics, represented by a TCE ratio of 15.9% as of year-end 2018, slightly up from the 15.3% a year earlier.
+Moreover, it reflects vulnerabilities in capitalisation resulting from RLB Vorarlberg's participations that are counterbalanced by additional reserves and our expectation of a slight decrease in the ratio because of new business.

-The $\leq 148$ million stake in RBI as of year-end 2017 represented a large concentration in the context of the bank's $\leq 310$ million TCE (48%).
-To take the related risk into account, we simulate a partial impairment of the bank's stake in RBI as well as on other participations.
-However, we believe this risk is mitigated by the bank's substantial additional capital resources of $\leq 61$ million stemming from (1) its fully taxed reserves under Austrian local GAAP as of December 2017; and (2) the revaluation reserves on its participation portfolios.
-Portions of these reserves were included in the bank's $\leq 63$ million Tier 2 capital as of December 2017.
+The €148 million stake in RBI as of year-end 2018 represented a large concentration in the context of the bank's €324 million TCE (46%).
+To take the related risk into account, we simulate a partial impairment of the bank's stake in RBI as well as in other participations.
+However, we believe this risk is mitigated by the bank's substantial additional capital resources stemming from (1) its €61 million fully taxed reserves under Austrian local GAAP3 as of December 2018, and (2) the revaluation reserves on its participation portfolios.
+Portions of these reserves were included in the bank's €55 million Tier 2 capital as of December 2018.
 If the bank were to report under IFRS, the respective amounts would be attributed to its Common Equity Tier 1 (CET1) capital.